francescolagala/francescoreadme/mailgun.md

 mailgun.from=□□□□□□□□□□□□□□□□□□□□□□□□□□□□□□□□□□□
 mailgun.is.enabled=false
 ```

-ATTENTION!!! never share this file.
+<font color="red"> ATTENTION!!! never share this file.
 Mailgun will disallow your account.
-(put it in your .gitignore file if you are working on a shared repository)
+(put it in your .gitignore file if you are working on a shared repository) </font>

 ###  Assign Mailgun properties to send a simple message